 Most of time, tree roots will leave fine, unbroken sewer lines alone.
 They normally only invade leaking, broken, or damaged lines buried within the top 24 inches of the earth.
 When this occurs the original damage not only gets worse, the tree roots can seriously clog the sewer pipes and decrease the water flow, resulting in overflows and possibly flooding your home or building.

 But what should you do?
 Call a sewer line repair expert in Shreveport.

 A sewer line repair will typically be easier (and cost less) than a completely broken pipe, so if you suspect trouble with your sewer line, especially if you think tree roots are getting into the pipe, call Service Experts Heating & Air Conditioning immediately.

-Note, faster growing trees, such as ash, oak, or tuliptree, may cause more issues because they grow more quickly.
-Slower growing trees are a better alternative, but they still need to be removed and another tree replanted every eight to ten years to avoid their roots from becoming an issue.
-Also, always plant trees far from your sewer lines, that way you can help avoid damage and avoid those pesky (and sometimes expensive) sewer line repairs.
+Note, faster growing trees, such as poplar, oak, or tuliptree, may cause more trouble because they grow faster.
+Slower growing trees are a better alternative, but they still need to be removed and another tree replanted every seven to ten years to avoid their roots from becoming an issue.
+Also, always plant trees far from your sewer lines, that way you can help prevent damage and prevent those pesky (and sometimes expensive) sewer line repairs.
 If you’re not confident where your sewer lines are, ask Service Experts to flag the path of the sewer pipes.

-So if you think your tree roots have invaded your sewer line or you have any plumbing issues at all, call Service Experts Heating & Air Conditioning in Shreveport and we are happy to come out and see if you need a sewer line repair or do a total plumbing maintenance to make sure your pipes are in tip-top shape.
+So if you think your tree roots have invaded your sewer line or you have any plumbing needs at all, call Service Experts Heating & Air Conditioning in Shreveport and we are happy to visit and see if you need a sewer line repair or do a total plumbing maintenance to make sure your pipes are in tip-top shape.